DigitalPublishingToolkit/Money-Lab-Reader/md/4_4-costanzo.md

 published the *Debt Registers’ Operation Manual*[^12] and launched the Rolling Jubilee.[^13] The *Manual* informs debtors about their rights and forms of resistance both for individual and government debt.
-There is also a chapter on ‘Climate Debt*’*, the debt industrial nations owe to the developing world for creating the pollution that causes climate change.
+There is also a chapter on ‘Climate Debt’, the debt industrial nations owe to the developing world for creating the pollution that causes climate change.
 The Rolling Jubilee purchases personal debt that is in default and sold to vulture capitalists for pennies on the dollar.
 The vulture